wilsonliaows/docs/_docs/_recipes/start-and-stop.markdown

 For example, if I stopped my recipe on January 1st, 10:30pm, and start it again on January 10th, 7pm, it will begin picking up jobs from January 1st, 10:31pm onwards.

-If you wish for the recipe to only start picking up new jobs from January 10th onwards, copy the recipe and change the Since date.
+If you wish for the recipe to only start picking up new jobs from January 10th onwards, copy the recipe and change the 'From' date.